As well as writing, travelling is one of my greatest passions in life.

 My trip to Marrakech was born after I read Hideous Kinky, the wonderful, semi-autobiographical book by the author Esther Freud.
 I came across the book quite by chance, after it was included free of charge on the front of a magazine.
 The book is written from the viewpoint of a young girl, Lucy, who, along with her sister, Bea, is taken to Marrakech by their mother during the sixties.
 The girls' mother is on a voyage of freedom and self-discovery, just like the many other 'intrepids' who followed the 'hippie' trail at that time.
 It is colourful and unaffected—simply told but rich and thoughtful.

 Marrakech is just a 3.5-hour flight from London, yet it is another world.
-It is nothing like Spain, the Canaries or Gibraltar, to which it sits close to.
+It is nothing like Spain, the Canaries or Gibraltar, a close neighbor.
 Marrakech itself is split into the old part (the Medina) and the newer, French part.
 It is Old Marrakech, lying like a secret behind its imposing, 12th-century walls, that attracts most visitors.

 Inside the pinky-red walls, the Medina breathes life from every corner.
 The streets are busy; as busy at night as during the day.
 The roads choke on traffic; chaotic cars overtake ambling donkeys and cranky bicycles.
 Tourists glide by on horse-drawn carts; wizened old women on the dusty ground stretch up their hands to beg.
 For, while Marrakech has many riches to admire, it is also a culture shock.